ashishkumar0724/RAG_with_ai_scrapper/Readme.md

 ## 🧠 Overview

-**RAG_with_ai_scrapper** is an innovative developer application that integrates **web scraping**, **PDF processing**, and **AI-powered question answering** into a streamlined platform.
+**Realyze** is an innovative developer application that integrates **web scraping**, **PDF processing**, and **AI-powered question answering** into a streamlined platform.
 It enables efficient content ingestion, retrieval, and interaction, making it ideal for building intelligent document-based applications.

 ---